dmurvihill/motion-sdk/docs/markdown/motion-sdk.motion.close.md

 ## Motion.close() method

-Terminate the client and free any associated resources
+Terminate the client and free any associated resources.

 **Signature:**